kyrajeep/reinforcement_learning/README.md

 # reinforcement_learning

-I am learning reinforcement learning, referring to the blog post on Medium by Arthur Juliani.
+Made a Q-table of Frozen Lake, referring to a medium article by Mr. Juliani.